jwhitbeck/dendrite/README.md

 [Parquet]: http://parquet.io/

-This code has been used in a production setting for over a year.
+This code has been in use in a production setting for over a year.
 However, prior to the 1.0 release, no effort will be made at preserving backwards compatibility of APIs or binary compatibility of files.

+__Status update__ (June 26, 2016): For personal reasons, I haven't been able to work on this project in the past six months.
+However, I have been accumulating ideas for the next iteration and hope to resume progress later this year.

 [![Build Status](https://travis-ci.org/jwhitbeck/dendrite.png)](https://travis-ci.org/jwhitbeck/dendrite.png)